OWASP/www-project-developer-guide/draft/08-verification/05-dos-donts/00-toc.md

 {% include breadcrumb.html %}

-## 6.5 Verification Do's and Dont's
+## 6.5 Verification Do's and Don'ts

 ![Developer Guide](../../assets/images/dg_wip.png){ height=120px }

-**To do**: this should be a brief overview / abstract of the section on "Verification Do's and Dont's".
+**To do**: this should be a brief overview / abstract of the section on "Verification Do's and Don'ts".
 The Introduction will contain more detail and the further sections will expand on that.

 Sections: